TeHanHunter/neidspecmatch/README.md

 # Cross-validation and result uncertainty
 The cross-validation is a necessary step to estimate the uncertainty of the recovered stellar parameters.
 To run the cross-validation on the current library, one can run `run_crossval.py` for the desired order.
 The output include a file in the format of `crossvalidation_results_o102.csv`.
 One can take the standard deviation of the column d_teff, d_feh, and	d_logg on certain rows (depending on the star type you want to estimate the uncertainty).

+# Fit a spectrum
+Once the library is in place, one can run NEIDSpecMatch using `run_neidspecmatch.py`.

 # Reference
 TODO